MagCache: Fast Video Generation with Magnitude-Aware Cache: Related Work

 \subsection{Diffusion Models for Video Synthesis}

-Diffusion models have become foundational in generative modeling due to their ability to produce high-quality and diverse outputs~\citep{ho2020denoising,sohl2015deep}.
-Initially, diffusion models for video synthesis followed the U-Net-based architecture and extended image diffusion models for temporally coherent video generation~\citep{ho2022video,ramesh2022hierarchical,rombach2022high,wei2024dreamvideo,chen2023videocrafter1}.
+Diffusion models have become foundational in generative modeling due to their ability to produce high-quality and diverse outputs~\citep{ho2020denoising,sohl2015deep,wu2024spherediffusion,wu2025multicrafterhighfidelitymultisubjectgeneration}.
+Initially, diffusion models for video synthesis followed the U-Net-based architecture and extended image diffusion models for temporally coherent video generation~\citep{ho2022video,ramesh2022hierarchical,rombach2022high,wei2024dreamvideo,chen2023videocrafter1,wu2025customcrafter,wu2024videomaker}.
 These methods generated short to medium-length videos by conditioning spatial diffusion models on temporal signals~\citep{wang2023modelscope,wei2024dreamvideo2}.

 However, the scalability of U-Net-based architectures poses limitations in modeling complex spatiotemporal dependencies.
-To overcome this, transformer-based diffusion models (DiT)\citep{peebles2023scalable} have been increasingly adopted due to their greater modeling capacity and flexibility\citep{chen2023pixart,chen2024pixart,ma2024latte,opensora,yang2024cogvideox}.
+Inspired from the success of LLM~\cite{10.1145/3706418, wang2025survey, pang2023language, shen2025shortcutsbench, Xuan_2024_CVPR, Wang_2024_CVPR}, transformer-based diffusion models (DiT)\citep{peebles2023scalable} have been increasingly adopted due to their greater modeling capacity and flexibility\citep{chen2023pixart,chen2024pixart,ma2024latte,opensora,yang2024cogvideox}.
 Notably, Open-Sora~\citep{Sora} demonstrates the scalability and realism achievable through large-scale training of diffusion transformers for video generation.
 Recently, the newly open-sourced Wan 2.1~\cite{wan2025} has demonstrated impressive video generation performance, but generating a five-second video still takes several minutes on a single A800 GPU.